1977 Tour de France

 The 1977 Tour de France was the 64th edition of the Tour de France, taking place between 30 June and 24 July.
 The total race distance was 22 stages over 4096 km.

 Lucien Van Impe, the winner of the previous year, wanted to repeat his victory and going into stage 16 Van Impe along with Eddy Merckx and Joop Zoetemelk were all within about 1:00 of Bernard Thévenet who had just taken the maillot jaune from Dietrich Thurau.
-Merckx fell off the back near the end of the tour, Zoetemelk was penalized ten minutes and Van Impe had his bike damaged when he was hit by a car on Alpe d'Huez where Kuiper won the stage but was unable to break Thévenet, who won the Tour with the smallest margin since the 1968 Tour de France.
+Merckx fell off the back near the end of the tour, Zoetemelk was penalized ten minutes and Van Impe had his bike damaged when he was hit by a motorist on Alpe d'Huez where Kuiper won the stage but was unable to break Thévenet, who won the Tour with the smallest margin since the 1968 Tour de France.

 Teams

 To ride the Tour, teams had to pay money.
 The other Grand Tours, the Giro d'Italia and the Vuelta a España, paid the teams money to start.
 For financial reasons, some teams chose to avoid the Tour, and only 100 cyclists started the race, divided in ten teams of ten cyclists each.
 One of the notable absentees was Michel Pollentier.

 The teams entering the race were: